tbela99/carousel/README.md

 How to use
 ---------------------

-It is quite simple to use. a new class *Carousel.Extra* has been added. it allow you to make your carousel slide automatically. it has every Carousel options/properties plus some specific options which allow you to control the auto slide
+It is quite simple to use. a new class *Carousel.Extra* has been added. it allows you to make your carousel slide automatically. it has every Carousel options/properties plus some specific options which allow you to control the auto slide

 ### CSS:
 	/*